 Agencies have a third choice when it comes to choosing charging dispensers: wireless inductive charging dispensers.
 These large metal charging pads are sunk into the ground and wirelessly transfer electricity to a bus parked above.
 Inductive charging for transit buses has been piloted through a handful of deployments dating back to 2014 and recently came into the limelight as the technology of choice for Antelope Valley Transit Authority (AVTA), the first all-electric transit agency in North America [14, 15].
-AVTA has been operating two 50 kW inductive charging stations as range extenders since 2017 and recently commissioned three new 250 kW inductive charging stations [16].
+AVTA has deployed 12 250kW inductive charging stations as range extenders with three more on the way [16].
 These on-route inductive stations supplement 87 plug-in conductive chargers at the depot [14].